Durzn/BracketHighlighter/README.md

 ## [1.8.0]
 - Added option to change the highlighted text color.

-## [1.7.0]
-- Added an option to only highlight the enclosing symbols.
-The text inside will not be highlighted.

 ## Planned improvements
 - This extension is feature complete.
 If you think something is missing please refer to the next paragraph.